manstis/ansible-ai-connect-operator/docs/running-on-openshift-rosa-cluster.md

-# Running on an OpenShift `ROSA` cluster for testing
+# Running on an OpenShift `ROSA` cluster

+## Overview

+This document covers running an instance of `AnsibleAIConnect` on OpenShift `ROSA`.

-This document assumes you have an OpenShift `ROSA` cluster running.
+It assumes you have an OpenShift `ROSA` cluster running.

 See https://docs.openshift.com/rosa/welcome/index.html